 d. to hand over control of Maintained Products to ELEXON at the end of the support contract.

-The following sections summarise the Configuration Control aspects used by Cognizant, which may be of use to the Manager of the Systems at a site in determining how they could be accommodated in the prevailing standards and procedures.
+The following sections summarise the Configuration Control aspects used by CGI, which may be of use to the Manager of the Systems at a site in determining how they could be accommodated in the prevailing standards and procedures.

 Build and Release numbers